-The Qualifying Exam (QE) is generally taken one year after the date of enrollment in the PhD program.
-For most students, the QE will be taken at the end of the summer semester, with an alternate date being offered at the end of the Fall Semester for off-cycle students or students needing to retake the exam.
+The QE is generally taken one year after the date of enrollment in the PhD program.
+For most students, the QE will be taken at the end of the summer semester, with a second exam being offered at the end of the Fall Semester.
 This second exam is for student's joining the program off-cycle or as a second examination should the student not pass the first time.
 Failing to pass the QE after two attempts will result in dismissal from the PhD program.